 Distance Learning Courses at RCC

+Distance Learning at Robeson Community College is a medium or educational format that enables learning to occur when the student and the instructor are physically separated from each other in time and place.
 At Robeson Community College, these courses may be offered via the Internet or the North Carolina Information Highway and have the same course description, basic content, and credit hours as the traditional courses.
-Distance Learning Courses at Rcc that allows learning student and the instructor are physically separated from each other allows in time and place.

 Instruction may be synchronous (requires all participants to be online at the same moment in time) or asynchronous (learning “anytime, anywhere” meaning that the learning process of a particular subject is performed without fixed class hours in classrooms).